FOR STUDENTS

 Social Work Students

 Our practicum placement is a unique opportunity to learn transferable skills to promote access to justice in all areas of social work.
+We accept up to four students a semester.

 Articling Student

-Rise encourages students who complete our externship to apply for our full-time articling student position.
+Rise encourages law students who complete our externship to apply for our full-time articling student position.
 The articling student provides continuity on client files, minimizes gaps in service between student terms, and works on more complex client files.
-Our 2024 position is filled.
+Our 2026 position is filled.
 Check the careers page for any upcoming opportunities.

 “I had the privilege of being Rise’s first ever articling student and I strongly recommend the program to anyone who is passionate about family law and providing legal services to underserved communities.